Commenter Ariela shares her experiences as a nursing mother of five.

 I was starting my PhD when my son was born and was able to stay home with him for four months.
 When I returned to work I hand expressed milk between classes in the rare women’s bathrooms at Hebrew University.
 The surroundings were unpleasant (to say the least) and there were usually people waiting outside for me to finish.
 You can imagine how relaxing and conducive to lactation this environment was!
 Nevertheless, I expressed milk for 10 months and he never had formula.
 We had a wonderful breastfeeding relationship until he was 13 months old.
 This was not easy: I had to do “makeup” milk expression sessions on the weekends and always felt like I was barely making it.
 I also developed tendonitis in my right hand.

-When my daughter came along I learned a bit and bought a Medela electric breast-pump.
+When my daughter came along I learned a bit and bought an electric breast-pump.
 It was battery-operated and did one side at a time.
 This was better than hand expression, because it gave me a free hand to do things like eat while I expressed milk (and did not give me tendonitis).
 Double-tasking is essential for a working mother!
 I also convinced an attending physician at the department to let me use her office to express milk.
 The surroundings were more relaxing and I was able to express sufficient milk, but not enough to avoid the weekend “makeup” sessions.
 I expressed milk until she turned 10 months and she breastfed for 13 months.

-After my third child was born I did two helpful things: I bought the Medela pump-in-style and I started expressing milk when he was 4 weeks old.
+After my third child was born I did two helpful things: I bought higher grade of pump and I started expressing milk when he was 4 weeks old.
 I expressed about 100 ml everyday and froze them so that I would have a backup supply of milk.
 This was fantastic for many reasons, most of all because having a backup supply ensured that I never felt pressured to produce milk.
 Of course, as in all performance anxiety, when the pressure was off I produced more milk.
 Also, pumping both sides stimulated my letdown so I got more milk than ever.
 There were no more weekend pumping sessions and I always had enough milk.
 I did use all the milk produced on my maternity leave, so I was not pumping as much as he needed, but we were OK.
 However, when he was 9 months old I got a killer breast infection and decided to stop pumping.
 He nursed for 16 months.

 When Noa (see the picture) was two-and-a-half months old we moved to Seattle so my husband and I could do post-doctoral research.
-I schlepped my pump-in-style to America and started pumping and storing breast milk as soon as we landed.
+I schlepped my pump to America and started pumping and storing breast milk as soon as we landed.
 To my delight and surprise I found that the University of Washington has many lactation rooms.
 They are private, quiet rooms that provide hospital-grade breast-pumps.
 Each mother is required to buy adaptors and all pump parts that come into contact with her breasts.
 I had a long talk with the lactation consultant at the center about the pump-in-style vs. the hospital strength pump in the lactation room and she convinced me to try their pump.
-I was hesitant because I loved the Pump-in-Style (PIS) and had schlepped it across the ocean and a continent.
-All I can say is OMG — there is no comparison between the PIS and the hospital-grade pump (Lactina).
+I was hesitant because I loved my pump and had schlepped it across the ocean and a continent.
+All I can say is OMG — there is no comparison between that one and the hospital-grade pump.
 I was always able to pump more than enough milk and never had to use the supply sitting in my freezer.
 I am sure the lactation room also contributed to my successful pumping.
 I had never felt truly comfortable in borrowed office.
 The lactation room had a cork board for pictures of babies, a place to wash hands and pump parts and was very comfortable.
 I pumped milk for Noa until she turned 13 months and breastfed her for two and a half years.

 I currently nurse my 20-month-old son Ehud.
 I also have an academic position and an office of my own.
-When he was born I rented a Lactina pump from a local lactation consultant whose name I got from the Israeli distributor of Medela.
+When he was born I rented a hospital-grade pump from a local lactation consultant whose name I got from the Israeli distributor.
 The pump cost me 190 NIS/month and I figure that is less than formula.
 I did pump and store a supply of breast milk while on maternity leave, but much of it is still clogging up my freezer.
 I pumped milk for him in my comfortable office and was able to talk on the phone and work on the computer while pumping.
 I stopped pumping at around a years.
 I plan to continue our nursing relationship as long as it works for both of us.

 I hope my story is helpful to other women and here is a list of practical suggestions: [MiI: My comments are in maroon.]